Events

 Public Welcome Hands-On/How-To Workshop

 Seeds will be provided by Bill Schneider from Wildtype Nursery, as well as seeds collected by our members.
-All supplies are provided, and the workshop is free but registration is required, Watch your email for additional information.
+(If you have collected and cleaned seeds to share, we welcome additional species.)
+All supplies are provided, and the workshop is free but registration is required.

 Free National Webinar: Rethinking Horticulture with Real Ecology presented by Joey Santore